cloudacademy/voteapp-api-go/README.md

 # voteapp-api-go
 Provides a CRUD based API written in Go.
 The API is designed to read and write into a MongoDB backend database.
 The API is utilised by the [Language Voting](https://github.com/cloudacademy/voteapp-frontend-react) frontend web app.
 The frontend is developed using React and makes AJAX requests to this API.

+# CloudAcademy ❤ DevOps
+This is part of the [CloudAcademy](https://cloudacademy.com/library/) Kubernetes/React/Go/MongoDB Learning Path!

 # API endpoints
 The API provides the following endpoints:
 ```